In a corner of their high school fabrication lab, Amy Tran’s students are building a model of London. But this isn’t just any London.

 “I wanted to do much more than compute probabilities,” she says.

-She decided to become a teacher instead, earning her bachelor’s degree in education in 2015.
-Now she’s completing her master’s degree in learning assessment at the University of Montreal and developing a system for assessing student competency through project and portfolio work rather than knowledge-based tests.
+She decided to become a teacher instead, earning her bachelor’s degree in education in 2015 and later her master’s degree in learning assessment at the University of Montreal.
+She's developing a system for assessing student competency through project and portfolio work rather than knowledge-based tests.

 Changing the way schools assess learning, she believes, is the key to developing the skills students will need in the future.